New Historians

 Much of the primary source material used by the group comes from Israeli government papers that were newly available as a result of being declassified thirty years after the founding of Israel.
-The perception of a new historiographical current emerged with the publications of four scholars in the 1980s: Benny Morris, Ilan Pappé, Avi Shlaim and Simha Flapan.
-Subsequently, many other historians and historical sociologists, among them Tom Segev, Hillel Cohen, Baruch Kimmerling, Joel Migdal, Idith Zertal and Shlomo Sand have been identified with the movement.
+The perception of a new historiographical current emerged with the publications of four scholars in the 1980s: Benny Morris, Ilan Pappé, Avi Shlaim, and Simha Flapan.
+Subsequently, many other historians and historical sociologists—including Tom Segev, Hillel Cohen, Baruch Kimmerling, Joel Migdal, Idith Zertal, and Shlomo Sand—have been identified with the movement.

-Initially dismissed by the public, the New Historians eventually gained legitimacy in Israel in the 1990s.
+Initially dismissed by the public, the New Historians gained legitimacy in Israel in the 1990s.
 Some of their conclusions have been incorporated into the political ideology of post-Zionists.
+Although influential in Western academia, the 'new history' narrative and post-Zionism have remained marginalized in Israel.

+Background

+Benny Morris coined the phrase "new historians" in a 1988 paper to describe Ilan Pappé, Avi Shlaim, Simha Flapan, and himself.
+According to Pappé, "new historians" refers to "a group of professional Israeli historians who worked on the Nakba."
+Morris states the primary reason for their emergence was the opening of classified Israeli state documents.
+Shlaim and Pappé additionally cite the shift in the political climate of Israel after the 1982 Lebanon War as a second factor for their emergence.
+Pappé cites Israel's unsuccessful 1982 assault on Lebanon, Israel's "brutal" response to the First Intifada, and the start of negotiations with the PLO as factors that challenged the assurance of some in the state's official version.

+Adam Comon writes that there were other influences for the emergence.
+He cites sociologists such as Baruch Kimmerling, Uri Ram, and Gershon Shafir as being "heavily influenced" by the 1970s–80s international academic climate, which was a "high tide of postmodern theories and multi-narrative histories."
+These sociologists introduced new concepts into the discourse surrounding Israeli history, including Zionism as colonialism.

 Main arguments

 Avi Shlaim described the New Historians' differences from what he termed the "official history" in the following terms: